zbioe/beats-keystore-add/README.md

 # Beats Keystore Add

-Add in beats keystores a set of keys sourced from shell env-file.
+Add in beats keystores a set of keys setted from key file

 ## Usage